 More than 170 foods are known to cause food allergies.
 However, eight foods account for 90 percent of all food-allergic reactions in Americans:

-- Tree nuts (walnuts, cashews)
+- Tree nuts (including almonds, walnuts and cashews)

-- Shellfish (shrimp, lobster, crab)
+- Shellfish (including shrimp, lobster and crab)

 Eating Well with Food Allergies and Intolerances